This page contains induction resources on professional learning, wellbeing and more as part of the Graduate Teacher Conferences (GTCs).

 For more information contact Koorie Outcomes Division via email:

 Victorian Institute of Teaching (VIT)

-Mental health and wellbeing (MHW) is important for all Department employees because the workplace has a significant influence on people's MHW and underpins the drive towards greater productivity, reduced absenteeism, increased social inclusion, and ensuring we meet stakeholders (including the community's) expectations in relation to the work we undertake on their behalf and the students we educate.
+Mental health and wellbeing (MHW) are important for all department employees because the workplace has a significant influence on people's MHW and underpins the drive towards greater productivity, reduced absenteeism, increased social inclusion, and ensuring we meet stakeholders (including the community's) expectations in relation to the work we undertake on their behalf and the students we educate.